anav5704/anav.dev/src/content/blogs/simplifying-oop-for-cs112-part-2-undersanding-encapsulation.md

 Constructors are special functions that run when an object is created.
 They are used to initialize variables and allocate memory.
 Destructors are also special functions, but that automatically run when an object is destroyed.
 They are used to perform clean up tasks like de-allocating memory.
 Rules for when creating constructors and destructors:

--   Must of of same name as class.
+-   Must be of same name as class.
--   Does not have return type.
+-   Does not have a return type.

 ```cpp
 class Person {